philcd89/Ankle_Reaching_Task/README.md

 The task consists of several blocks, in this order:

-1) Calibration Block: During this period, the participant makes repetitive knee flexion-extension movements for about 10 seconds.
-These movements are used to account for variability in the IMU placement on the leg, and determine the participant's subjective "straight ahead" leg movements.
-Participants should be verbally encouraged to move their leg in a straight forward and back manner.
-These movements don't need to be overly fast, but should be nice and smooth.
-2) Practice block: 16 trials which allow the participant to understand the tasks.
+1) Practice block: 16 trials which allow the participant to understand the tasks.
 The obstacle appears every other trial, and the obstacle trials cycle through the 4 obstacle conditions twice.
+2) Block 1, AP Reaching: 20 trials of straight forward reaches (condition 1)
-3) Calibration Block
+3) Block 2, AP Reaching: same as Block 1
-4) Experimental Block 1: 40 trials.
-Trials are pseudorandomly presented across the 5 conditions.
-Consists of 20 non-obstacle trials and 5 trials of each obstacle condition.
-Subsequent Experimental blocks follow this structure.
-5) Calibration Block
-6) Experimental Block 2
-7) Calibration Block
+4) Block 3, APML Reaching: 20 trials, with 3 targets; straight ahead, 30 degrees to the left, and 30 degrees to the right (Conditions 1, 2, and 3).
+Targets are presented pseudorandomly
-8) Experimental Block 3
+5) Block 4, APML Reaching: same as Block 3
-9) Calibration Block
-10) Experimental Block 4
-11) Calibration Block
+6) Block 5, VMR Reaching: 20 trials, with 1 straight ahead target (condition 4).
+However, there is also a 20 degree clockwise visuomotor rotation
-12) Experimental Block 5
+7) Block 6, VMR Reaching: same as Block 5

 Instructions are presented to the participant prior to the Practice Block and each Experimental Block.
 Each Instruction page can also serve as a break period.

+Note: Conditions 5 and 6 are currently unused, but are able to be added by adding them to the condition text files.

 <br>